 Roundabout Directing Fellow

 This program was created in 2017 as a launch pad for the next generation of directors.
-It has a focus on underrepresented talent and a balance of hands-on learning with the season’s directors and development of their own craft.
+It focuses on underrepresented talent, and is a balance of hands-on learning with the season’s directors and development of the Fellow’s own craft.